dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

   * *Index.cshtml* and *.cs*
 * Creates *SchoolContext.cs* in the *Data* folder.
 * Adds the context to dependency injection in *Startup.cs*.
-* Adds the database connection string to *appsettings.json*.
+* Adds a database connection string to *appsettings.json*.

 ## Database connection string